DOE-ICoM/pyflowline_icom/README.md

 # Usage
-We use the notebook.py example file under the tests/example/ directory to showcase the model workflow.
-An additional Python package is required for the visualization purpose.
+We use the notebooks/pyflowline.ipynb and the tests/example/notebook.py example files to showcase the model workflow.
+Both have been tested on macOS and Linux.
+An additional Python package is required for the visualization purpose, or a preferred visualization software (e.g. QGIS).
 Also see requirements.txt.

 The follow steps are recommended: